AndrewGibbs/PathFinder/README.md

 PathFinder(-1, 1, @(x) x.^2, [1 -0.5 0.5 0 -1 0], 50, 10, 'log name','el_murad');
 ```

+### Hard-coded quadrature

+For efficiency, PathFinder uses hard-coded Gaussian quadrature to evaluate contour integrals.
+By default, these hard-coded values have been stored for up to 100 points each in the subroutines `src/gauss_quadrature_rules/gausLagHC.m` and `src/gauss_quadrature_rules/gausLegHC.m`, corresponding to Gauss-Laguerre and Gauss-Legendre respectively.

+If more points are requested by PathFinder, these are generated from scratch using the Golub-Welsch algorithm, with code supplied by Dirk Laurie (22/6/1998); later edited by Walter Gautschi (4/4/2002).

+If desired, you can increase the number of hard-coded points, overwriting the subroutines `gausLagHC` and `gausLegHC`.
+To do this:
+* Change the working directory to `src/gauss_quadrature_rules`
+* Open the script(s) `hardCodeQuadratureGaulag` and/or `hardCodeQuadratureGauleg` as required
+* Adjust the parameter `maxNumHardCodedPts` as required, and run the script.

 ## The idea behind the Numerical Steepest Descent (NSD) method and PathFinder